 - The personal refers to whether you are a fine person.
-Someone who can fit into the culture of the organisation.
+Someone who can fit into the culture of the organization.

 - The professional refers to whether you can do the job.

-That is pretty much it in a nutshell.
-The whole outcome of the interview is based around those two points, and in that order.
-Yes, that’s right, you need to be a fine person for the organisation first, then comes the question of whether you can do the job.
+That’s pretty much it in a nutshell.
+The whole outcome of the interview is based around the two points above, and in that order.
+Yes, that’s right, you need to be a fine person for the organization first; then comes the question of whether you can do the job.

 So how EXACTLY do I become successful in an interview?

-- Be slightly relaxed, with good body language.
-Don’t cross your legs or arms.
-Don’t lay your arms on the table please.
+- Be slightly relaxed, using good body language.
+That means — don’t cross your legs or arms; don’t lay your arms on the table please.

-- Use positive language – never say “I don’t know”.
-Remember, you are a good learner, or a quick learner, and that is a fact, if not, you wouldn’t be reading this blog post to improve.
+- Use positive language – never say “I don’t know.”
+Remember, you are a good learner, or a quick learner, and that is a fact.
+If not, you wouldn’t be reading this blog post to gain insights and improve.

-- Dress up well.
-They say never judge a book by it’s cover, unfortunately, that rule does not apply to recruitment.
+- Dress well.
+They say never judge a book by its cover.
+Unfortunately, that “rule” does not apply to recruitment.